a20351766/mchain1.2/docs/source/write_first_app.rst

 ==============================

 .. note:: If you're not yet familiar with the fundamental architecture of a
-          Fabric network, you may want to visit the :doc:`blockchain` and :doc:`build_network` documentation prior to continuing.
+          Mchain network, you may want to visit the :doc:`blockchain` and :doc:`build_network` documentation prior to continuing.

-In this section we'll be looking at a handful of sample programs to see how Fabric apps work.
-These apps (and the smart contract they use) -- collectively known as ``fabcar`` -- provide a broad demonstration of Fabric functionality.
+In this section we'll be looking at a handful of sample programs to see how Mchain apps work.
+These apps (and the smart contract they use) -- collectively known as ``fabcar`` -- provide a broad demonstration of Mchain functionality.
 Notably, we will show the process for interacting with a Certificate Authority and generating enrollment certificates, after which we will leverage these identities to query and update a ledger.